nextcloud/spreed/README.md

 ## Why is this so awesome?

-* 💬 **Chat integration!** Nextcloud Talk comes with a simple text chat, allowing you to share files from your Nextcloud and mentioning other participants.
+* 💬 **Chat** Nextcloud Talk comes with a simple text chat, allowing you to share or upload files from your Nextcloud Files app or local device and mentioning other participants.
 * 👥 **Private, group, public and password protected calls!** Invite someone, a whole group or send a public link to invite to a call.
 * 💻 **Screen sharing!** Share your screen with participants of your call.
 You just need to use Firefox version 52 (or newer), latest Edge or Chrome 49 (or newer) with this [Chrome extension](https://chrome.google.com/webstore/detail/screensharing-for-nextclo/kepnpjhambipllfmgmbapncekcmabkol).
-* 🚀 **Integration with other Nextcloud apps** like Files, Contacts and Deck, with more to come.
+* 🚀 **Integration with other Nextcloud apps** like Files, Calendar, User status, Dashboard, Flow, Contacts and Deck, with more to come.
-* 🙈 **We’re not reinventing the wheel!** Based on the great [simpleWebRTC](https://simplewebrtc.com/) library.
+* 🎡 **We’re not reinventing the wheel!** Based on the great [simpleWebRTC](https://simplewebrtc.com/) library.

-And in the works for the [coming versions](https://github.com/nextcloud/spreed/milestones/):
+* 🌉 **Sync with other chat solutions** With the [Matterbridge](https://github.com/42wim/matterbridge/) you can sync a lot of other chat solutions to Nextcloud Talk and vice-versa.

-* 🙋 [Federated calls](https://github.com/nextcloud/spreed/issues/21), to call people on other Nextclouds.
+More in the works for the [coming versions](https://github.com/nextcloud/spreed/milestones/).

 If you have suggestions or problems, please [open an issue](https://github.com/nextcloud/spreed/issues) or contribute directly :)